 Ransomware is a form of malware that blocks authorized users from accessing their computer files, systems, or networks and demands them to pay a ransom to unlock and decrypt the data.
 The attackers take advantage of software vulnerabilities to infect, access, lock, and encrypt the computer or device entirely, making it impossible for organizations to access any of its files or applications.

-It can infect any computer or mobile device connected to the Internet and majorly targets the one running outdated software.
-Hence, make sure your organization timely updates its systems and apps to protect from such attacks in the future.
+Ransomware is one of the most prominent types of malware that keeps all of your companies’ files and data hostage unless you fulfill their demand.
+It can infect any computer or mobile device connected to the internet, and commonly targets the one running outdated software.
+It is imperative you make sure your organization regularly updates its systems and apps to protect from such attacks in the future.

-The cybercriminal behind the attack will contact you with their demands, promising to unlock your computer or decrypt your files after you have paid a ransom (usually in bitcoin).
+The cybercriminal behind the attack will then contact you with their demands, promising to unlock your computer or decrypt your files after you have paid a ransom (usually in bitcoin).

 Let us discuss a few tips that will help protect your backups from ransomware attacks.